ggambrell/recipes/dessert/Cakey_Lemon_Brownies.md

 1 cup (about 4 oz.) powdered sugar
 1 teaspoon fresh lemon juice (from 1 lemon)
 1-2 teaspoons whole milk
-Local Offers
-ZIP 20149

-Target
-45130 Columbia Pl
-STERLING, VA 20166

-Unsalted Butter - 1lb - Good & Gather™
-See Store For Price - expires in 3 weeks

-Fairlife Lactose Free Ultra Filtered Whole Milk 52 Fl Oz 10.00% Off For 1 item - expires in 2 days

-Walmart
-45415 Dulles Crossing Plz
-STERLING, VA 20166

-• •
-DirectionsInstructions Checklist
-Step 1
+Directions:
-Prepare the Lemon Brownies: Preheat oven to 350°F. Line an 8-inch-square baking pan with parchment, and lightly grease (with cooking spray).
+1. Preheat oven to 350°F.
+2. Line an 8-inch-square baking pan with parchment, and lightly grease (with cooking spray).
 Set aside.

-Step 2
-Beat sugar and butter in a large bowl with an electric mixer on medium-high speed until light and fluffy, 1 1/2 to 2 minutes.
-Add eggs, 1 at a time, beating on medium speed until fully incorporated after each addition.
-Beat in lemon zest and juice.
-Beat in white chocolate.
-Whisk together flour and baking powder in a small bowl.
-Fold flour mixture into butter mixture until fully incorporated.
+3. Beat sugar and butter in a large bowl with an electric mixer on medium-high speed until light and fluffy (1-2 minutes)

-Step 3
+4. Add eggs, 1 at a time, beating on medium speed until fully incorporated after each addition.
+5. Beat in lemon zest and juice.
+6. Beat in white chocolate.
+7. Whisk together flour and baking powder in a small bowl.
+8. Fold flour mixture into butter mixture until fully incorporated.

-Pour batter into prepared baking pan, and smooth to edges.
-Bake in preheated oven until a toothpick inserted into center comes out with a few moist crumbs, 22 to 25 minutes.
-Let cool completely in pan on a wire rack, about 1 hour.
+9. Pour batter into prepared baking pan, and smooth to edges.
+10. Bake in preheated oven until a toothpick inserted into center comes out with a few moist crumbs (22-25 minutes)

-Step 4
+11. Let cool completely in pan on a wire rack (1 hour)

-While brownies cool, prepare the Lemon Frosting: Beat cream cheese in a large bowl with an electric mixer on medium speed until fluffy, about 1 minute.
-Beat in powdered sugar on low speed until fully incorporated.
-Add lemon juice and 1 teaspoon milk; beat on high speed until smooth, about 1 minute, adding remaining 1 teaspoon milk, if needed.
-Spread over cooled brownies.
-Cut brownies into squares, and serve.
+12. Beat cream cheese in a large bowl with an electric mixer on medium speed until fluffy (1 minute)
+13. Beat in powdered sugar on low speed until fully incorporated.
+14. Add hot mixture of lemon juice and 1 teaspoon milk; beat on high speed until smooth (1 minute) adding remaining 1 teaspoon milk, if needed.
+15. Spread over cooled brownies.
+16. Cut brownies into squares, and serve.

+Notes:
+1. Cut before icing to make designs or leave some un-iced